Jane Stoll

-Jane Stoll ("Jeep") (August 8, 1928 – May 27, 2000) was an outfielder who played from 1946 through 1954 in the All-American Girls Professional Baseball League.
+Jane "Jeep" Stoll (August 8, 1928 – May 27, 2000) was an outfielder who played from 1946 through 1954 in the All-American Girls Professional Baseball League (AAGPBL).
 Listed at 5' 2", 135 lb., she batted and threw right-handed.

 An All-Star and veteran of three champion clubs, Jane Stoll was a steady player whom managers could use as a starter, utility, or pinch-hitter.
 She could play well in all three outfield positions, mainly at center field, and was noted by her enthusiastic, positive, and hard team working.
 She made the most of her opportunities and averaged .247 lifetime during her nine-year career in the All-American Girls Professional Baseball League.
 A .140 hitter in her rookie season, she gradually improved her hitting to go along with her defense, batting over .300 in each of her last three years in the league.
 In addition, her career 312 runs batted in ties her with Joanne Weaver for 12th on the all-time list.